 Often a company begins with a few people that all work closely together, are on first name terms, know each other's spouses and family situations.
 Then as a company grows they take on additional staff or sub-contractors for specific contracts on a need only basis.
 The close nit bond of friendship between the core staff doesn't translate to every new person as the new staff members haven't built the company, they are just working for an already established company.

 Often companies don’t feel that they need an employee handbook, simply because they’ve never had them before and always got along just fine.
-Our advice is to downlad and read this free document.
-Do your own internet research and you'll soo see why we believe it's invaluble.
+Our advice is to download and read this free document.
+Do your own internet research and you'll soo see why we believe it's invaluable.

 Essentially it’s a document that mirrors your company health and safety policy.
 It’s there to get staff to agree to your T&Cs, your working conditions, your policies and practices.

 Each employee signs to accept what your company stands for in terms of health and safety, equality and diversity, working in confined spaces, drug and alcohol policies etc….
 The list is as long as your company health and safety policy.

 The full table of contents for the M&E Employee Handbook is listed towards the bottom of this page so that you can see all the areas covered.
 By getting your staff to sign and agree to this you are protecting yourself and your company.

 The front page of our employee handbooks for M&E companies contains the following text: